jfisherd/SBA-4-Task-Management-App/README.md

     Difficult to tell when code runs.
 Inserted alert functions to flag if code runs.

     Could not get addEventListener to apply to option elements.
-Applied addEventListener to a select element instead
+    Applied addEventListener to a select element instead.

-    document.getElementById outputs an object, document.
+    document.getElementById outputs a single object.
     document.getElementsByClassName outputs an HTMLCollection.
     Replaced all cases of getElementsByClassName with getElementById to make object referencing easier.

-    Getting styles.css to be processed as a stylesheet.
+    Difficulty getting styles.css to be processed as a stylesheet, error in console and no styling applied.
         Used rel="stylesheet" in script element attempt fix, no change observed.
+        Refreshed Chrome based on internet suggestion, no change observed.
+        Changed src="styles.css" to href="styles.css", no error this time, still no styling applied.
+        Changed script element to a link element, no error and styles apply.

 If given more time: